-Japan’s Government-led and Private-sector-led Cooperation for Industrial Human Resource Development in Developing Countries: Changing Patterns of JICA’s and AOTS’s Projects
+Japan’s Government-Led and Private Sector–Led Cooperation for Industrial Human Resource Development in Developing Countries: Changing Patterns of JICA’s and AOTS’s Projects

 Introduction

 This chapter focuses on how Japan has supported industrial human resource development in developing countries.
-The Government of Japan has provided Official Development Assistance (ODA) for technical and vocational education and training (TVET) since the end of the 1950s.
-Meanwhile, Japanese private businesses have also contributed significantly to cultivating skilled workforces in developing countries, naturally because most of the trained people work for Japanese enterprises.
-This chapter, therefore, traces the trend of Japanese cooperation for industrial human resource development driven by the government and private sector motivations, respectively.
+The Government of Japan has provided official development assistance (ODA) for technical and vocational education and training (TVET) since the end of the 1950s.
+Meanwhile, Japanese private businesses have also contributed significantly to cultivating skilled workforces in developing countries, as most of the trained people work for Japanese enterprises.
+This chapter traces the trends and motivations of Japanese cooperation for industrial human resource development driven by the government and by the private sector, respectively.

-As for government-led cooperation, we focus specifically on technical cooperation by the Japan International Cooperation Agency (JICA), the organization mainly responsible for implementing ODA projects for many years.
-As for private-sector-led cooperation, we focus on the Association for Overseas Technical Cooperation and Sustainable Partnerships (AOTS), an organization to promote public-private partnerships in training.
-AOTS is Japan’s largest private-sector organization for technical cooperation and has provided training and dispatching experts to developing countries.
+For government-led cooperation, we focus specifically on technical cooperation by the Japan International Cooperation Agency (JICA), for many years the organization mainly responsible for implementing ODA projects.
+For private sector–led cooperation, we focus on the Association for Overseas Technical Cooperation and Sustainable Partnerships (AOTS), an organization to promote public-private partnerships in training.
+AOTS is Japan’s largest private-sector organization for technical cooperation and has provided training and dispatched experts to developing countries.
 It was established in 1959 with the approval of the Ministry of International Trade and Industry (MITI) to meet the private sector’s training needs.
-In this chapter, we examine two programs government-subsidized and implemented by the AOTS: the technical training programs and the management training programs.
+In this chapter, we examine two programs that are government-subsidized but implemented by the AOTS: the technical training program and the management training program.
 To participate in these programs, private businesses must send applications to AOTS and share the training costs.
-AOTS also implements programs entrusted by other governmental organizations, but since these programs are not unique to AOTS, this chapter does not cover them.
+AOTS also implements programs on behalf of other governmental organizations, but since these programs are not unique to AOTS, this chapter does not cover them.

 The chapter is organized as follows.
-Section one describes changes in the domestic policy contexts for international cooperation for industrial human resource development, especially how the connotations of the term “industrial human resource development” used by Japan’s government changed over time.
-Section two untangles the perspective of JICA, which has conducted projects as a part of government-led international cooperation.
+Section 1 describes changes in the domestic policy contexts of international cooperation for industrial human resource development, especially how the connotations of the term “industrial human resource development” as used by Japan’s government changed over time.
+Section 2 untangles the perspective of JICA, which has conducted projects as a part of government-led international cooperation.
 The section analyzes JICA’s assistance trends and the factors influencing its projects.
-Then, Section three compares JICA with AOTS, which has implemented projects as a means to supporting private businesses based on a public-private partnership.
+Section 3 compares JICA with AOTS, which has implemented projects to support private businesses based on a public-private partnership.

 1. Domestic Policy Contexts that Determined the Characteristics of Japanese Cooperation for Industrial Human Resource Development